dustinpfister/blog_posts/_posts/lodash.md

 ### 2.1 - lodash array methods.

 There are a number of [lodash array methods](/2019/02/14/lodash_array/) that are interned to be used with objects that are created with the javaScript Array constructor.
 This includes methods like [\_.chunk](/2017/09/13/lodash-chunk/) that can be used to break a linier array down into an array of arrays, as well as methods like [\_.concat](/2018/08/02/lodash_concat/) that does not add anything to the native Array.concat method and as such is just there for the sake of consistency it would seem.
 However the \_.map method is not a lodash array method as many may suspect, as that is an example of a lodash collection method.

+### 2.2 - lodash collection methods

+There are a number of methods in lodash that are considered collection methods.
+These are methods that will also work with javaScript arrays, but will also work with array like objects in most cases without using Function.call to do so as with native array methods.
+They also work with associative arrays which in javaScript is just plain old objects, in fact arrays in javaScript are just objects as well.
+The thing here is that regardless if I am dealing with an array that has numbered property keys and values, or just an object with names keys and values, in either case I am dealing with something that is a collection of sorts.
+So there is a desire to have robust collection methods that will work just fine with any kind of object that is treated as a collection.